Walter Shalvoy, Jr.

 In criminal law, the prosecution’s burden consists of proving that you perpetrated every element of a specific crime beyond a reasonable doubt.
 If the prosecution cannot meet this burden, the charges against you will not stand.
 Consequently, it is your defense attorney’s job to search for exculpatory evidence, show that the prosecution’s evidence is insufficient or inconsistent, and otherwise show that the prosecution has not met its burden of proof.
 A dedicated attorney will spare no energy in finding strategies that improve your chance of an acquittal or convince the prosecution to drop or reduce the charges.

-Pursue Compensation for Injuries in a Negligence Lawsuit
+Pursue Compensation for Personal Injuries in a Negligence Lawsuit

 If you are harmed by the reckless or careless behavior of someone else, you may be able to seek compensation from that person or entity.
 All negligence cases are based on four main elements.
 The defendant must have owed a duty of care to the victim, the defendant must have breached the duty, the breach must have caused an injury to the victim, and the victim must have suffered damages as a result.
 The duty of care is generally defined as the obligation to act with the prudence of an ordinary person in refraining from behavior that poses foreseeable, unnecessary risks to others.